Friday, 3 January 2020

 Survival from profound hypothermia is better in the young and those who cool rapidly specially in extremely cold fresh water see Anna Elisabeth Johansson BĂ„genholm as an example.
 Another paradox from rapid cooling immersion in very cold water may be water in the lungs enhancing the rapid core cooling and not decreasing survival as used to be thought and possibly increasing survival as the core cools rapidly.
 Scottish examples of survival include a little girl in the ski area at Cairngorm who a friend (RAF MRT) resuscitated.

-When it comes to decisions, folk including rescuers can be more worried about buck passing and watching their arses than making command decisions on what's best for the victim by telling folk how its going to be. ight for the patient as an advocate and get them to the best place.
+When it comes to decisions, folk including rescuers can be more worried about buck passing and watching their arses than making command decisions on what's best for the victim and telling folk how its going to be.
+Be a storng the patient advocate and get them to the best place.

 Its still fecking cold even with a dry suit!